madswillem/recipeApp_Backend_Go/README.md

 /select/:id   -to select a Recipe \
 /deselect/:id -to deselect a Recipe \
 /colormode    -to get/set the colormode(darkmode|lightmode) \
-/filter       -to filter for recipes
+/filter       -to filter for recipes and cookingtime

 # Next Update
 /recomendet   -to get recomendet recipes \

-extending /filter with cooking time